sambarrows/minimal-mistakes/_posts/2017-03-26-Amazon_review_sentiment.md

 <li><i>Remove words not containing letters</i></li>
 <li><i>Remove words containing numbers</i></li>
 <li><i>Remove stopwords</i>: stopwords are a list of high frequency words like, the, to, and also.</li>
-<li><i>Lemmatize</i>: reduces the dimension of the data eby aggregating words that either are the same root or have the same meaning.</li>
+<li><i>Lemmatize</i>: reduces the dimension of the data by aggregating words that either are the same root or have the same meaning.</li>
 </ol>

 Let's try including some of these steps and see if it improves our model.